Web Browser Engineering Blog

 Security

 For now, we’ve gone with a pretty limited solution.
 The JavaScript-enabled virtual browser isn’t embedded into the book pages.
 Instead, there’s a link to a separate page containing only the virtual browser.
-On that page, iframes aren’t used and SharedArrayBuffer is enabled instead.
+On that page, iframe

 Perhaps I’ll write about the mock Tkinter implementation another time.